mediachain/deploy/README.md

 ## Development
 The build process is handled by Gulp.
 You can install Gulp with `npm install -g gulp`.

+Start development server with change watching and live reload:
+`gulp`

 Build static site: `gulp build`

-Watch for changes: `gulp watch`

-Start development server: `gulp dev`
+Clean built asset: `gulp clean`